 Breast augmentation is one of the most popular plastic surgeries for women.
 Patients frequently choose this procedure to increase the breast size, shape, or make one match the other.

-Houston breast augmentation is performed under general anesthesia and takes about 90 minutes.
+Houston breast augmentation surgery is performed under general anesthesia and takes about 90 minutes.
 Your plastic surgeon can use several procedures, depending on your needs and anatomy.

 Finally, the incisions are closed and covered with bandages.